tt-le/inventory-is-full/README.md

 ### 💪 cURL
 ---

-NB: for the following section you may use postman, curl or your favourite HTTP client to make the API calls.
+**NB**: for the following section you may use postman, curl or your favourite HTTP client to make the API calls.

 1. First let's try to get a product with id 1: